Symplectic rational homology ball fillings of Seifert fibered spaces: Spherical -manifolds

 Let $\xi$ be any given tight (hence Stein fillable) contact structure on $D(p,q)$, which is represented by a Legendrian surgery diagram as described above.
 By fixing a Legendrian surgery diagram for the contact structure $\xi$, we also fix a Stein surface $(X(p,q), J_\xi)$ inducing $\xi$ on its boundary $D(p,q)$.

 \begin{lemma} For the canonical contact structure $\xi_{can}$ on $D(p,q)$, we have

 \end{lemma}

 \begin{proof} The intersection matrix of the $4$-manifold $X(p,q)$ can be given as where the top-left $-2$ in the matrix corresponds to the left-most $-2$-framed unknot in Figure~\ref{fig: type2}, and all blank entries are assumed to be zero.
-By a slight abuse of notation, we denote the intersection matrix above by $I_k$, and set We claim that $\det I_k = 4 B_{k+1}.$ To prove our claim we use induction on $k$.
-For $k=0$, we have
+By a slight abuse of notation, we denote the intersection matrix above by $I_k$, and set